 Li hing mui is the powder form of crack seed.
-Sometimes, places (like Ululani’s) will have a shaker on their counter so you can add your own li hing mui.
+Sometimes, places (like Ululani’s) will have a shaker on their counter so you can add your own li hing mui powder.

 Besides adding it to shave ice, locals like to top fruit with it (like fresh pineapple, mango, and apple slices).

-It can be an acquired taste, so if you haven’t tried it before, don’t put it all over your shave ice!
+It can be an acquired taste, so if you haven’t tried li hing mui powder before, don’t put it all over your shave ice!
 Instead, you can ask for just a little bit to taste test.

-Mochi are a sweet Japanese desert made from sugary glutinous rice dough.
+Mochi is a sweet Japanese dessert made from sugary glutinous rice dough.
 The dough is rounded into tiny balls and suspended in syrups at shave ice stands.

 This is a really new topping in Hawaii.
 Ululani Shave Ice is one of the few places I’ve seen mochi balls offered at shave ice spots in Hawaii.

 And occasionally, they have freshly made mochi that you can add on top for an additional fee.
 Get this if they have it!
-The mochi are soft and chewy and provide a really great texture alongside the super smooth shave ice.
+The mochi is soft and chewy and provides a really great texture alongside the super smooth shave ice.

-Azuki beans are a red bean that’s commonly boiled, mashed, and sweetened with lots of sugar before being added to deserts.
+Azuki beans are red beans that are commonly boiled, mashed, and sweetened with lots of sugar before being added to desserts.
 And it adds a kick of earthy sweetness and texture to shave ice!

-If you’ve never had it before, you can ask for a sample to taste.
+If you’ve never had it before, you can ask for a sample to taste the red bean paste.
 Most people who don’t like it complain about the texture.
 But a lot of people like the mash added to the center of their shave ice for a nice treat halfway through.

 If you’re brave enough to try it, I suggest getting it the way locals do: ladled over the top of a syrupy shave ice!
-The syrup creates as crunchy ice cap to the frozen treat.
+The syrup creates a crunchy ice cap for the frozen treat.

 So, when you add the azuki beans, they make for a nice, soft texture on top of everything else.